Leo Suter

 Leo Suter (born 26 September 1993) is an English actor.

-Biography
+His credits include Bad Education (2012), Victoria (2017), Ransom (2017), Clique (2018), Beecham House (2019), Sanditon (2019), Intelligence (2020), The Liberator (2020).
+However, he is most notable for playing the main role of Harald Sigurdsson in the Netflix series Vikings: Valhalla (2022–2024).

+Early life and education

-Suter was born in London, and educated at Colet Court, St Paul's School, and New College, Oxford, where he read Human Sciences.
+Suter was born in London, son of media executive Tim Suter and businesswoman Dame Helen Alexander, chair of UBM plc and chancellor of the University of Southampton from 2011 to 2017.
+He was educated at Colet Court, St Paul's School, and New College, Oxford, where he read Human Sciences.

+Career

 He began acting while studying in school at the age of eleven.
 He signed his first professional acting contract after playing in his school final play.
 His theatre roles included Patsy in The Winterling by Oxford Playhouse, Subtle in The Alchemist by Arcola Theatre, and Mercutio in Romeo and Juliet by Southwark Playhouse.

-Suter plays Harald Sigurdsson in the Netflix series Vikings: Valhalla (2022-present) directed by Jeb Stuart.
+Suter plays Harald Sigurdsson in the Netflix series Vikings: Valhalla (2022–2024), directed by Jeb Stuart.